cernops/puppet-slurm/README.md

 ```
 Other alternatives for this value is `auth/none` which requires the `auth-none` plugin to be built as part of SLURM.
 It is recommended to use MUNGE rather than unauthenticated communication.

 Further configuration of MUNGE is done in [setup.pp](https://gitlab.cern.ch/ai/it-puppet-module-slurm/blob/master/code/manifests/setup.pp).
-The only required effort to set up MUNGE through the module is to generate a MUNGE secret key that is shared between nodes.
+The only required effort to set up MUNGE through the module is to generate a secret key that is shared between nodes.
 For our setup, the key is stored in `tbag` as shown below.

 ```
-[calindqv@aiadm16 slurm]$ tbag set --hg bi/hpc/batch mungekey --file munge.key
+$ tbag set --hg bi/hpc/batch mungekey --file munge.key
 Adding key 'mungekey' to tbag for hostgroup 'bi/hpc/batch' Key 'mungekey' successfully added to hostgroup 'bi/hpc/batch'
 ```